-- The number of deaths involving COVID-19 registered in England and Wales in the week ending 19 June 2020 (Week 25) was 783 (8.4% of all deaths in that week).
+- The number of deaths involving COVID-19 registered in England and Wales in the week ending 24 July 2020 (Week 30) was 217 (2.4% of all deaths in that week).
 Analysis | Data

-- The percentage of adults in Great Britain worried about the effect of the coronavirus (COVID-19) on their life was 69% between 25 and 28 June 2020.
+- The percentage of adults in Great Britain worried about the effect of the coronavirus (COVID-19) on their life was 65% between 22 and 26 July 2020.
 Analysis | Data

-- The percentage of businesses that had been trading for more than the previous two weeks was 80% between 15 and 29 June 2020 (a further 6% had restarted in the last two weeks, 14% remained temporarily closed).
+- The percentage of businesses that had been trading for more than the previous two weeks was 86% between 13 and 26 July 2020 (a further 6% had restarted in the last two weeks, 7% remained temporarily closed).
 Analysis | Data

-- The estimated number of people with COVID-19 in the community in England was 25,000 at any given time between 14 and 27 June 2020 (1 in 2,200 of the community population).
+- An estimated 35,700 people in the community in England had COVID-19 between 20 July and 26 July 2020 (0.07% of the community population).
 Analysis | Data

-- Monthly gross domestic product (GDP) fell by 20.4% in April 2020 (the largest fall since the series began in 1997).
+- Monthly gross domestic product (GDP) grew by 1.8% in May 2020 (but remained 24.5% below its February 2020 level).
 Analysis | Data

 This page is a summary of insights from our most recent analysis and will be updated as new publications are released.
-View analysis by theme in our roundups of the economic and social impacts of COVID-19.
-Sign up to our email alerts for daily updates in your inbox.

 On this page

 This page was last updated at 09:30 on 6 August 2020.

 Company incorporations and voluntary dissolutions, online job adverts